 3 MISSIONAL AREAS

-To support the mission, 3 areas of concentration have been established: formation/education, advocacy, and outreach and community partnerships.
+To support the mission, 3 areas of concentration have been established: education, advocacy, and outreach and community partnerships.
 What we do:

 PROJECT MOSES PARTNERSHIPS